-Property Name Description Name Provides a name for the activity.
-Audit Specifies whether log messages should be sent.
-When this property is set to True, messages are sent to all log4j channels, including Novell Audit.
-When this property is set to False, no log messages are sent.
-Author Defines the author for the message.
-By default, the author is the initiator of the provisioning request.
-Message Specifies an ECMA expression that defines text for the log message.
+Property Name Description Message Specifies an ECMA expression that defines text for the log message.
 Typically, this text indicates where this Log activity is being executed within the process and provides other information that makes the log easy to understand.
-For details on building ECMA expressions, see Chapter 9, "Working with ECMA Expressions," on page 271.
-For descriptions of the system variables available in a workflow, see "Understanding Workflow Data" on page 163.
+For details on building ECMA expressions, see Chapter 9, "Working with ECMA Expressions," on page 299.
+For descriptions of the system variables available in a workflow, see "Understanding Workflow Data" on page 184.
 Comment Specifies an ECMA expression that defines text that can be displayed in the user comments.
 You might use it to record the reason for a request or a request's completed approval status.
 Some examples include: "Reason for request: "+ flowdata.get('reason') or "Process has been " + flowdata.get(IDM_COMPLETED_APPROVAL_STATUS')